Animal Garden Pest Control

-A Better Mouse Trap- The old fashioned mouse trap is difficult to
+A Better Mouse Trap- Old fashioned mouse traps are difficult to improve

-improve upon.
+upon.
 It is environmentally friendly.
-Perhaps the best bait, is peanut
+Perhaps the best bait, is peanut butter.

-butter.
 Use mouse traps in sheds and under woodpiles.
-For use in the garden
+For use in the garden and open

-and open areas, cover them with a bucket or box.
-This offers some protection
+areas, cover them with a bucket or box.
+This offers some protection to domestic

 Many have asked: There are no practical ways, to keep those cute little